-“Finally I got a chance to have a break and have some birthday drinks, which turned into quite a big night.
+“Finally I got a chance to have a break which turned into quite a big night.

-“The next day my mates wanted to go for a ride, which is something that we used to do all the time.
-I didn’t really feel like it but there was a bit of peer pressure going on so I ended up going too.”
+“The next day my mates wanted to go for a ride, which is something we did all the time.
+I didn’t really feel like it but my mates insisted so I ended up going.”

-A combination of lack of sleep, dehydration and irritability led to Peter feeling like something didn’t feel quite right.
+A combination of lack of sleep, dehydration and irritability led to Peter feeling like something wasn’t quite right.

-After travelling out to Fernvale, the group then changed direction and made their way to Beerwah when Peter said he looked in his side mirror for just a fraction too long.
+The group was on their way to Beerwah when Peter looked in his side mirror for a fraction too long.

 “I hit a pot hole – a massive pot hole that someone could stand in – and fell off,” he said.

 Peter was eventually taken to the Spinal Injuries Unit at the Princess Alexandra Hospital where he was told he had sustained paraplegia.
 He spent the first 12 weeks in bed rehabilitating.
-After being able to get out of bed, Peter then spent a further 2.5 months in the Unit before he was discharged and returned to the house he’d been sharing with a few mates in Slacks Creek.
+When he was able to get out of bed, Peter spent a further 2.5 months in the Unit before he was discharged.
+He returned to the house he’d been sharing with a few mates in Slacks Creek.

 Peter credits his network of friends and family and their unwavering support with contributing to him adapting to life with a spinal cord injury.

 “When I was in the Unit I began to set goals for myself for when I left,” Peter said.
-A conscious decision while he was in hospital that his disability would fit around his lifestyle and not the other way around has held Peter Harre in good stead since sustaining paraplegia in 1987.
+He made a conscious decision that his disability would fit around his lifestyle and not the other way around.
+This decision has held Peter Harre in good stead since he sustained paraplegia in 1987.

-Following his injury, Peter was also keen to begin driving again to maintain his independence and he rebuilt an SV1 Valiant from the ground up, complete with hand controls, so that he could get back to driving
+After his injury, Peter was keen to begin driving again so he could maintain his independence.
+Because of this he rebuilt an SV1 Valiant, complete with hand controls, so that he could get back to driving.

-“One of my other goals was to water ski again, which was something I’d be doing most weekends for a lot of years.”
+“One of my other goals was to water ski again, which was something I’d be doing most weekends for many years.”

-Within 18 months of his accident, Peter was water skiing again and eventually he established the Queensland Disability Water Ski Club in conjunction with Sea World and taught many people with spinal cord injuries how to ski.
+Within 18 months of his accident, Peter was water skiing again.
+He eventually established the Queensland Disability Water Ski Club in conjunction with Sea World and taught many people with spinal cord injuries how to ski.

-Peter spent eight years developing our SEAT Injury Prevention program to the point where he was spending up to 15 weeks of the year away from home travelling to deliver the program’s vital safety messages.
-Today, SEAT is still a very popular program and has inspired more than 1.5 million Queensland school children to stay safe and injury free.
+Peter spent eight years developing our SEAT Injury Prevention program.
+He was spending up to 15 weeks of the year away from home travelling to deliver the program’s vital safety messages.
+Today, SEAT has inspired more than 1.5 million Queensland school children to stay safe and injury free.

-Collectively the trio visit the Spinal Injuries Unit most weekdays to speak with newly-injured patients and their family members.
+Collectively the team visits the Spinal Injuries Unit most weekdays to speak with newly-injured patients and their family members.

-“The best part of my job is that single moment, when I see someone’s outlook on life and mindset transform from grim frustration and anger to acceptance and hope – it always stays with me.”
+“The best part of my job is that single moment, when I see someone’s outlook on life transform from grim frustration and anger to acceptance and hope.
+It always stays with me.”

-Peter was thrilled to be a torch bearer for the 2000 Paralympics and proudly back-wheel balanced from Creek to Ann Street in Brisbane’s CBD.
-In recognition of his service to the community, Peter was named a finalist in the Queensland Pride of Australia Medal in 2008.
+Peter was a torch bearer for the 2000 Paralympics where he proudly back-wheel balanced from Creek to Ann Street in Brisbane’s CBD.
+In recognition of his service to the community, Peter was a finalist in the Queensland Pride of Australia Medal in 2008.

 “Having a spinal cord injury doesn’t mean you can’t have a partner or a family, and it doesn’t mean you can’t work, play sport or contribute to your community.